Brucephalus/Messaging/README.md

+This is a free, open-source rhetorical guide for progressives, educators, organizers, and cultural workers.
+It’s not a slogan bank—it’s a strategic framework for resisting authoritarian narratives and building movement clarity.
-a non-neutral, highly structured guide to left messaging that weaponizes rhetorical tools usually monopolized by the right.
-You’re welcome to use, adapt, critique, or ignore it—but I think you might find it useful
+A non-neutral, highly structured guide to left messaging that weaponizes rhetorical tools usually monopolized by the right.
+Use, adapt, critique, or ignore it.